QSI-Foundation/TechnicalDocumentation/BeforeYouBegin.rst

 Introduction
 ------------

 In a move to eliminate the burden and risk of password, key/secrets and certificate management, while mitigating the existential cyber risk of adversarial quantum decryption, Pure Security introduces Quantum Safe Infrastructure (QSI).
-QSI is comprised of two components; a cryptographic an autonomous cryptographic key management system (KMS), AKM, and its companion transport layer security protocol, QLS.
+QSI is comprised of two components; an autonomous cryptographic key management system (KMS), AKM, and its companion transport layer security protocol, QLS.
 Together, AKM and QLS, provide a ZKA-based cybersecurity framework that was explicitly designed to be a drop-in replacement for PKI and TLS solution.
 This is accomplished, by providing the level of protection necessary to support the complexity, extensibility, and scale of today’s hybrid Cloud-Edge + IOT + AI world.
 Decades of reliance on PKI+TLS is a root cause of the persistent failures to protect digital assets/data from cyberattacks.
 QSI simply and cost-effectively replaces these outdated standards with a solution explicitly designed to resolve all major issues plaguing PKI+TLS, regardless of architecture, connectivity, scale or digital asset type.

 .. figure:: /images/QSIASR.jpg
    :alt: QSI Asset & Security Relationship Affiliations